-In negotiations between the German Federation of Trade Unions (DGB) and the Association of German Temporary Employment Agencies (iGZ), a collective agreement was reached. (iGZ), a collective agreement for the temporary employment industry was concluded on 01.01.2004.
-Our company is a member of the IGZ and is therefore committed to employing you on the basis of the existing collective agreement.
+In negotiations between the German Federation of Trade Unions (DGB) and the Association of German Temporary Employment Agencies (iGZ), a collective agreement for the temporary employment industry was concluded on 1 January 2004.
+Our company is a member of the IGZ and has therefore undertaken to employ you on the basis of the existing collective agreement.

 Important points of your employment contract are thus regulated by the collective agreement: